pavave/DeSciBase/Docs/pitch-deck.md

-# 🧠 DeSciBase
+# 🧠 DeSciBase — Decentralized Science Chainlet

+**DeSciBase** is a decentralized publishing protocol for scientific research, powered by blockchain, IPFS, and its own modular appchain built with Saga.
-**DeSciBase** is a decentralized science publishing protocol that empowers researchers to publish, share, and monetize their work via blockchain and IPFS — governed by the community through $DSB and DAO.
+Researchers can publish, share, and monetize their work in a censorship-resistant, community-governed ecosystem using $DSB and DAO logic.

 ---

 ## 🔹 Vision

-To create an open, censorship-resistant and decentralized repository of scientific knowledge, free from gatekeepers, powered by token incentives and democratic governance.
+To create an open and verifiable repository of scientific knowledge, free from centralized control — governed transparently by its own chainlet logic and token incentives.

 ---